 Semuliki National park is located 180 kilometres west of Uganda's capital, Kampala.
 A drive from Kampala to Semuliki National park takes around 4 to 5 hours.

-The drive from Fort Portal town to the park Headquarters follows a newly surfaced and road cut through the steep face of the rift valley and offers expansive views and some great viewpoints along the way.
+The drive from Fort Portal town to the park Headquarters follows a newly surfaced road cut through the steep face of the rift valley and offers expansive views and some great viewpoints along the way.

 Where To Stay